 I always thought my parents were going to get divorced.
-It was never a matter of if, but when.
+It was never a matter of if—it was a matter of when.
 Yet, it still came as a shock when they announced it.
 My parents (finally?) split up when I was 20, and when they did, I unknowingly joined a select club: adult children of divorce.

 I don't even remember the conversation.
 I remember being gathered in the living room with my siblings first thing in the morning, three days after Christmas.
-I was packed, ready to head to the airport to go back to college.
-But the actual words that were spoken I only recall in snippets.
+I was packed and ready to head to the airport to go back to college, and the actual words that were spoken, I only recall in snippets.
 My parents decided to tough it out through the holidays, so we'd have one last Christmas as a family.
-I thought they were finally getting along.
-(Turns out, in a sort of cosmic joke, they just weren't speaking and that was why there was no fighting.)
+I thought they were finally getting along, but it turned out, in a sort of cosmic joke, they just weren't speaking and that was why there was no fighting.
 And at that point, I'd started to believe they were in it for the long haul.
-They'd already been through so much, and had recently moved to a new town for my dad's work.
+They'd already been through so much and had recently moved to a new town for my dad's work.

 And then came the feeling that it was my fault.

 Ever since I figured out that my mom was pregnant with me when she married my dad, I've carried this grain of guilt around with me, which multiplied when they announced the divorce.
 Perhaps that's why I feel incredibly uncomfortable asking people for help.
 It's the lingering aftermath of feeling like a burden.
 And even though I have two younger siblings, the culpability has always felt like mine.
 I could write an entire dissertation on this guilt, but for the sake of keeping on topic I'll leave it at this: I want to feel worthy of my parents sacrificing years of happiness for me.